Click Play to learn about PractiTest hierarchal filters concept:

 Changing or Deleting a filter

-To edit or delete a filter, click on the menu icon next to the relevant filter, then click on the “Edit” link.
+To edit a filter, click on the menu icon next to the relevant filter, then click on the “Edit” link.
+To delete a filter, click on the menu icon, then click on "Delete Filter".
 You can also go to Settings –> Filters, and edit or delete your view from the list.